What Happens When you Book a Boudoir Session: The Side Effects

 My "dream routine" fell into place and I found a better work/life balance.

 I finally got the routine down that I’ve been wanting for a long time.
 I knew I needed to rearrange my schedule to make for a better work/life balance.
-I wanted to wake up before my kids wake me up, get more done in a shorter amount of time (be more efficient), be able to fit in a workout without stressing about it, and go home and enjoy uninterrupted time with my family at a reasonable hour.
+I wanted to wake myself up before my kids did, get more done in a shorter amount of time (be more efficient), be able to fit in a workout without stressing about it, and then go home to enjoy uninterrupted time with my family [at a reasonable hour].
 This all seemed impossible… until I booked my boudoir session.
-All of a sudden, getting my workout in wasn’t an “if” but a “when.”
-The only real time to fit in a workout without taking time away from work and my family was to do it first thing in the morning.
-So I started signing up for the (what I once considered insane) 6:30am small group training classes at my gym.
-Having had two early rising newborns for years, there was no way I thought I’d ever elect to wake up that early again on my own, especially to subject myself to torture like lifting weights… but here I was.
-Pushups, burpies, and all.
-And I was enjoying the HECK out of it.
-From the gym, I started going straight to the studio to get an early start on work.
-By the time I was done with my workday, I was able to gladly put my laptop away, run home to my family, and not look at a single email til the next morning.
-And it felt AMAZING.
-It’s everything I wanted for my routine, and it all came together because I booked a damn boudoir session.
-Who'd have thought?
+Suddenly, getting my workout in wasn’t an “if” but a “when.”
+My only chance to fit in a workout without sacrificing work and family time was first thing in the morning, so I started signing up for (what I once considered insane) the 6:30am small group training classes at my gym.
+Having two early-riser children, there was no way I thought I’d ever elect to wake up that early again on my own, especially to subject myself to the torture of strenuous exercise… but here I was.
+Pushups, lunges, burpies, and all.
+Weirdly, I was enjoying the HECK out of it.
+I then started going straight from the gym to my studio to get an early start on work.
+By the time I was done with my workday, I was able to gladly put my laptop away, run home to my family, and not look at a single email til the next morning— and it felt AMAZING.
+It’s everything I wanted for my routine, and it all came together because I booked a dang boudoir session.
+Who'd have thunk?

 I finally got my butt back to the gym.